jcfk/org-sliced-images/README.md

   overlays.
 If non-nil, lines matching dummy lines coming directly after a link will be overlaid, instead of adding new ones.
 - `org-sliced-images-round-image-height` If non-nil, round the height of images to be a multiple of the font height.
-This is useful for avoiding gaps when prefixing display lines with extra characters, as with `org-indent-mode` or line numbers.
+This should be used with things like `org-indent-mode` or line numbering that add prefixes to slice lines, or else you will typically have a visible gap above the final slice.

 ## Comparisons